 Riverside, which promotes itself as “the City of Arts and Innovation” was recently named one of the world’s 21 Smartest Cities by the Intelligent Community Forum (ICF).
 The Department of Conservation also recently recognized Riverside as one of the state’s greenest cities, designating it as California's first “Emerald City.”

 “We are committed to be in a green place,” Mayor Loveridge said, “and we see (SC-RISE) as a major place where we can participate.”

 “When you look at the future of California I don’t know how you can see a good future without connecting with the work that takes place on this campus,” said Loveridge, who has had dual careers as a politician and a college professor.

-“I look forward to SE-RISE being a distinguishing center for us and UC Riverside–for us and Southern California–as an example of what the University of California does in taking its research and connecting it with best practices,” the mayor added.
+“I look forward to SC-RISE being a distinguishing center for us and UC Riverside–for us and Southern California–as an example of what the University of California does in taking its research and connecting it with best practices,” the Mayor added.

 The track record of the CE-CERT as an “honest broker” in promoting science to improve environmental policy will be important to SC-RISE, according to Chancellor White.

 CE-CERT “is the perfect home, the perfect crucible for this initiative to be successful.
 This initiative places us at the front edge of new and exciting technologies and it really continues the legacy of CE-CERT which is a national legacy of bringing together the very best minds – minds in academia, minds in the industry, minds in government to find solutions to the most important issues that confront our society.”